XiaomiWiki/XiaomiWiki.github.io/docs/bootloader.md

 ### Troubleshooting

 If you keep getting an error message when trying to add your account and device in developer options, move to a Developer ROM.
-Instructions [here](flashofficial.md).
+See the instructions [here](flashofficial.md).